“We provide Community Health Worker Training

 Community Health Worker Lecture Series Conducted in Armenia

-In the course of a long-standing collaboration, this August and September NGO Miasin joined with WiRED International–Armenia to produce a series of lectures titled, “The Role of a Community Health Worker in the
+In the course of a long-standing collaboration, this August and September NGO Miasin joined with WiRED International–Armenia to produce a series of lectures titled, “The Role of a Community Health Worker

 Please Support the Sister Bernadette Sunshine Mitzvah Fund